oowhyy/chaos-game/README.md

 # How this works
 The basic idea is that we have some attractor points (placed on a circle for certainty).
 Also there is a pen that can draw dots.
 On each step a random attractor is chosen and the pen lerps some distance to the chosen point.
 This process should be repeated indefinitely in theory.
 In practice screen space is discrete and dots start to overlap.
-In the basisc case after a while a Sierpinski triangle appears.
+In the basis case - three attractors, any can be chosen with any probability and no other restrictions, lerp distance is 0.5 - after a while a Sierpinski triangle appears.
 ## Basic example
 How to start - run basic/index.html
 ### Basic example controls